-The Regulations state that TP beneficiaries are entitled to "necessary assistance", translated by policy to mean the same level of benefits as SP holders.
+The Regulations state that TP beneficiaries are entitled to "necessary assistance", translated by policy to mean the same level of benefits as SP holders, being 'social assistance'.
 This is a lower level of social welfare provided to Maltese nationals and recognised refugees.